 1. Understand how Opportunity Zones work and what the benefits are.

-This step may seem obvious, but given the long-term commitment needed to reap the rewards of Opportunity Zones, investors should do the proper due diligence in learning about the program itself.
+This step may seem obvious, but given the long-term commitment needed to reap the rewards of Opportunity Zones, investors should do the proper due diligence to learn about the program itself.
+The Opportunity Zone program is quite nuanced, and it’s important to properly understand its policies to the best of your ability.

-The full benefits of the program come to fruition after holding an investment for 10 years.
+Also important to note —the full benefits of the program come to fruition only after holding an investment for 10 years.

 An investor must reinvest capital gains within 180 days of the realized exchange date of those gains.
 That capital must be invested into a Qualified Opportunity Fund—all funds must hold at least 90% of their assets within Opportunity Zones.